I love the smell of gasoline

 Consultant: Michelle Robinson

-Special thanks: The production features projected drawings courtesy of the talented Emily Jung.
+Special thanks: Thank you to Theo Belc for technical support.
+The production features projected drawings courtesy of the talented Emily Jung.
 The performer has been styled by Ami Blaxland.
 I love the smell of gasoline has been developed with dramaturgical support from Andrea Donaldson, Cherish Violet Blood, and Keshia Palm.
 Premiered in 2023 with Elyse Waugh, Jesse Wabegijig and Stephanie Zeit as projectionists and collaborators and their participation helped shape the visual score of the piece.
 It was also influenced by the participation of Jay Northcott, Emily Jung, Taylor Young and Lu Linares as projectionists and collaborators during workshopping in 2021.

 INSTAGRAM: @pencilkitproductions